Wirtos/utf8c/README.md

 ```

 ### char *utf8_strcat(const char *a, const char *b);
-Concatenates two strings together by creating new dynamically allocated string.\
+Concatenates two strings together by creating new dynamically allocated string.<br/>
-Fallthrough: if `a` or `b` is NULL, returns NULL.\
+Fallthrough: if `a` or `b` is NULL, returns NULL.<br/>
 Must be freed manually with `free`.
 ```c
 char *res = utf8_strcat("test", "тест");